Posted on

 Non-stick-Ceramic-as-a-Teflon-alternative

-If you value ease and convenience more than durability, go with ceramic.
-It’s the closest alternative to Teflon you can get.
+If ease and convenience matter more than longevity, ceramic is the closest alternative to Teflon.

 Now, let’s see how effective these coatings are: